awaisrauf/ee512/_pages/project_poster.md

-The next main deliverable for the final project is the project poster to be presented on May 20.
+The next main deliverable for the final project is the project poster to be presented on May 30.
 Being present for the poster session is mandatory for on-campus students.
 The poster should be modeled after a standard scientific/technical poster.
-(Ask/look around for examples if you've never seen one before.)
 You should print out your poster (try to do this early!) but I would also like an electronic (pdf) copy to be submitted to me via email as well.
-This should be submitted by 11:59pm, May 18, together with your final project report.
+This should be submitted by 11:59pm, May 29,.
+For poster template and related instructions, use this [link]()

 The poser will be graded out of 15 possible points, which will be assigned as follows.